 The economies and populations that are the main contributors to the climate crisis are least affected by the consequences.
 People in the Global South are already exposed to drought, forest fires, flooding and water shortages.
 According to the UN, there were some 270 million migrants worldwide in 2020.
 Recent forecasts predict that the climate crisis will force up to 1.2 billion people to leave their home countries by 2050.
-On 1 December 2021; the issue of "Migration and Climate Crisis: Challenges and Perspectives" will be discussed.
-The discussion will be based on inputs by Writer Parag Khanna and human rights and environmental activist Kumi Naidoo from South Africa.
-We are looking forward to your registration.
+On 1 December 2021; the issue of "Migration and Climate Crisis: Challenges and Perspectives" was discussed.
+The discussion based on inputs by Writer Parag Khanna and human rights and environmental activist Kumi Naidoo from South Africa.
+The full recording of the event is available online.